ymanshur/go-restful/README.md

 ## GO RESTFUL APP

-The day 8 & 10 AGMC (by [Alterra](https://www.alterra.id/)) submission project.
+A simple RESTful API using Go.
+Intended for AGMC (by [Alterra](https://www.alterra.id/)) final project.

 Notable features:

-- Includes a multi-stage Dockerfile, which actually build Go binaries (minimum app size).
+- Includes a multi-stage Dockerfile, which builds Go binaries (minimum app size).
-- Has functional tests for application's business requirements using default Go testing.
+- Has functional tests for the application's business requirements using default Go testing.
-- You need to run database app (MySQL) in your local machine first before up the app docker image
+- You need to run the database app (MySQL) on your local machine first before up the app docker image
-- You can access the endpoints at https://go-restful.herokuapp.com/
 <!-- - Endpoints documentation was published at  -->

 ### Setup

 1. Create `.env` config file, look at [.env.example](./.env.example) for mandatory _key-value_

-2. Build app using `docker`
+2. Build an app using `docker`

     ```bash
     docker build -t <your_tag> .